Nord-Varanger Municipality

 Nord-Varanger is a former municipality in Finnmark county in Norway.
 The 1253 km2 municipality existed from 1894 until its dissolution in 1964.
-It was located in the present-day Vadsø Municipality on the southern half of the Varanger Peninsula, east of the Jakobselva river, along the Varangerfjorden.
+The area is now part of Vadsø Municipality.
 The administrative centre of the municipality was in the town of Vadsø.
+Other notable villages included Ekkerøy, Kiby, Krampenes, Skallelv, Valen, and Vestre Jakobselv.

+Prior to its dissolution in 1964, the 1253.4 km2 municipality was the 65th largest by area out of the 689 municipalities in Norway.
+Nord-Varanger Municipality was the 515th most populous municipality in Norway with a population of about 1,617.
+The municipality's population density was 1.3 PD/km2.